 The difference between the iron condor and iron butterfly amounts to structure and risk.

 As you can see from the payoff diagrams above, iron condors have a wider profit zone than the iron butterfly.
 However, the iron butterfly has a higher profit potential than the iron condor.

 Because the iron butterfly sells ATM options, it has higher vega exposure than the iron condor.

 What strategy is better?

 Neither strategy is necessarily better than the other.
 Which strategy a trader chooses depends on their outlook for volatility, directional bias, liquidity preference, and risk tolerance.

 You can learn more about trading and managing iron condors here.
-Plus, don’t miss these video tutorials on iron butterflies and iron condors.
+Plus, don’t miss these iron butterfly and iron condor video lessons.

 Interested in automating these neutral strategies?
 This collection of bot templates is the perfect place to start.